Custom Home and Remodeling Blog

 How Much Will Your Custom Home Cost To Build?

 Prospective clients often ask us what we charge to build a custom home.
 The answer is simple.
 Since no two custom homes are exactly the same, there is no set formula for determining a price.
-In the areas where we typically build - Bethesda, Chevy Chase, Potomac, and Northwest Washington, DC - a custom home could cost anywhere from $800,000 to millions of dollars.
-To better understand that vast range, let's delve deeper into some of the factors such as the cost of the lot, the size of the home and the materials that are chosen for finishes that will influence the final price of a custom home.
+In the areas where we typically build - Bethesda, Chevy Chase, Potomac, Cabin John, Kensington, Arlington, Great Falls, and Northwest Washington, D.C. - a custom home could cost anywhere from $900,000 to millions of dollars.
+To better understand that vast range, let's delve deeper into some of the factors that will influence the final price such as the location, design, size, and style of a home, as well as the types of materials that are chosen for finishes, permitting and insurance costs, and much more.

-How Much Will Your Custom Home Cost To Build - 2
+How Much Will Your Custom Home Cost To Build - Intro

 Custom Home